1: Learn how to sell.

 # 13 Develop two or three good ways to get leads.

 Ultimately, you want two or three good ways to generate leads for your business.
 This will keep your lead generation diversified in case one of your strategies dries up.
+It’s vital that you keep your pipeline full, so you always have new prospects to talk with.

 # 14 Don’t over-train or over-socialize your group.